Print Page Send to a Friend

 • Information technology (IT) and foreign language courses.

-Lists of courses and colleges approved for relief each year are published on the Revenue website.
+Lists of courses and colleges approved for tax relief each year are published on the Revenue website.

-You can claim tax relief as long as you have actually paid the fees, either on your own behalf or on behalf of another person.
+You can claim tax relief if you have paid the fees, either on your own behalf or on behalf of another person.

 You cannot claim tax relief on: